mdpw/msc-ir-cw/README.md

 ## License

-This project was developed for academic purposes as part of the MSc Computer Science programme.
+This project was developed for academic purposes as part of the MSc Data Science programme.